 - 2 tablespoons unsalted butter

 - 2 cups sliced carrots, with carrots cut into thin coins

 - 4 large garlic cloves, minced

-- 1 15-oz. can white beans (navy, Great Northern, or cannellini), rinsed and drained
+- 1 can (15 ounces) white beans (navy, Great Northern, or cannellini), rinsed and drained

 - 2 bay leaves

-Cook ditalini in salted water just until al dente, according to package directions.
+- Cook ditalini in boiling salted water just until al dente, according to package directions.
 Drain and set aside.

-To serve, place a large spoon of cooked ditalini pasta in the bottom of a bowl.
+- To serve, place a large spoonful of cooked ditalini pasta in the bottom of each individual soup bowl.
 Pour hot soup over the pasta.
 Garnish with fresh parsley and Parmesan cheese.
-If you think you will eat all the soup in one meal, just add the pasta to the pot of soup and let it warm up a couple minutes before serving.
+If you think you will eat all the soup in one meal, just add the pasta to the pot of soup once it's finished simmering (Step 7) and let the pasta warm for a couple minutes before serving.
 Keeping the pasta separate ensures that it will not get overcooked and mushy.